windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 ![Connect inputs to outputs](./connect_inputs_outputs.png)

-At any time, have a look at your app's **Inputs** associated with each component on the dedicated `App inputs` menu.
+At any time, have a look at your app's **Inputs** associated with each component on the dedicated `App inputs` tab.

 ![Apps inputs](./apps_inputs.png)